Regret-free truth-telling voting rules: Introduction

 \cite{reijngoud2012voter} and \cite{endriss2016strategic} study when an agent has an incentive to manipulate different voting rules subject to different information functions.
 Importantly, there, the concept of winner information function leads to a property equivalent to regret-free truth-telling.

-Recently, \cite{gori2021manipulation} studies in detail a special case of an information function, where the information about the preferences of the other individuals in the society is limited to the knowledge, for every pair of alternatives, of the number of people preferring the first alternative to the second one.
-This notion is called WMG-strategy-proofness by \cite{gori2021manipulation}.
-In that paper, there are a positive result showing a class of Pareto optimal, WMG-strategy-proof and non-dictatorial voting functions; and a negative result proving that, when at least three alternatives are considered, no Pareto optimal and anonymous voting function is WMG-strategy-proof.
+\cite{gori2021manipulation} introduces the notion of WMG-strategy-proofness, where an individual's information about the preferences of others is limited to, for every pair of alternatives, the number of people preferring the first alternative to the second one. \cite{gori2021manipulation} presents a positive result showing a class of Pareto optimal, WMG-strategy-proof and non-dictatorial voting functions; and a negative result proving that, when at least three alternatives are considered, no Pareto optimal and anonymous voting function is WMG-strategy-proof.

-\cite{troyan2020obvious} introduce the concept of obvious manipulation in the context of market design, while \cite{aziz2021obvious} apply it in the context of voting. \cite{troyan2020obvious} assume that an agent knows the possible outcomes of the mechanism conditional on his own declaration of preferences, and define a deviation from the truth to be an obvious manipulation if either the best possible outcome under the deviation is strictly better than the best possible outcome under truth-telling, or the worst possible outcome under the deviation is strictly better than the worst possible outcome under truth-telling.
-A mechanism that does not allow any obvious manipulation is called not-obviously-manipulable. \cite{aziz2021obvious} present a general sufficient condition for a voting rule to be not-obviously-manipulable.
+\cite{troyan2020obvious} introduce the concept of obvious manipulation in the context of market design, while \cite{aziz2021obvious} and \cite{arribillaga2024obvious} apply it in the context of voting. \footnote{ \cite{troyan2020obvious} assume that an agent knows the possible outcomes of the mechanism conditional on his own declaration of preferences, and define a deviation from the truth to be an obvious manipulation if either the best possible outcome under the deviation is strictly better than the best possible outcome under truth-telling, or the worst possible outcome under the deviation is strictly better than the worst possible outcome under truth-telling.} A mechanism that does not allow any obvious manipulation is called not-obviously-manipulable. \cite{aziz2021obvious} present a general sufficient condition for a voting rule to be not-obviously-manipulable.
 They show that Condorcet consistent as well as some other strict scoring rules are not-obviously-manipulable.
-Furthermore, for the class of $k$-approval voting rules, they give necessary and sufficient conditions for obvious manipulability.
+Furthermore, for the class of $k$-approval voting rules, they give necessary and sufficient conditions for obvious manipulability. \cite{arribillaga2024obvious}, in turn, focus on tops-only rules.
+In two well-known classes of rules, the (generalized) median voter schemes and voting by committees, they identify which subset of rules do not have obvious manipulations when defined on the universal domain of preferences.